-Considering that since 2007, this race has featured at least 12 runners with as many as 23, the bookies have not done badly when it comes to calling the race.
+Considering that across the last 31 races, this contest has averaged over 14 runners with as many as 23, the bookies have not done badly when it comes to calling the race.
 Big odds can be easily spotted on the racecard but it’s those towards the top of the betting that have long succeeded.
-In the last 20 years, only six winners set off at a bigger price than 10/1, Paul Nicholls being responsible for three of them.
-There have been five favourites claiming victory in this time frame with an additional five who were the second or third favourites.

 AGE AND RATING FINE INDICATORS

 For those of you who like to keep your eye on past trends, you’ll also want to pay close attention to the ratings.
 Nietszche won with just 9st 7lbs on his back in 2018 but typically horses carry much more than this and boast a significantly higher mark.
-Ten winners since 2003 have set off with an official rating of 140+ despite being a heavily outnumbered presence in the Greatwood Hurdle.
-The horse at the very top of the betting has claimed victory four times this century while also placing on seven occasions in the last 14 renewals.
+Thirteen winners since 2002 have set off with an official rating of 140+ despite being a heavily outnumbered presence in the Greatwood Hurdle.
+The horse at the very top of the weights has claimed victory five times this century while also placing on seven occasions since 2000.

 NO JOY FOR HENDERSON